Emergency Dentist in North London

 Have a toothache?
 Is your cheek swollen?
 Broken your tooth?
-Need a dental emergency appointment with the nearest emergency dentist in Camden and North London?
+Need a dental emergency appointment with the nearest emergency dentist in North London?
 NW1 Dental Care is here to help!
 When searching for emergency dentists near you, you can always get in touch with us and book a same-day appointment or use our walk-in dental service that is open on the weekends.

-NW1 Dental Care can offer emergency appointments to patients in London for both registered and non-registered patients who require emergency dental treatment.
+NW1 Dental Care can offer emergency appointments to patients in north London for both registered and non-registered patients who require emergency dental treatment.
 Our experienced, friendly, and caring dental team handles every dental emergency promptly where the dentist will identify the cause of pain and discomfort and provide you with the best-suited advice and treatment to get you out of the pain.
 Our dentists understand it can be very frightening or nerve-wracking for some patients to visit the dentist so we have an expert dental team who are trained to put you at ease to help reduce any fears during emergency dental visits.

 Why Choose NW1 Dental Care For Your Dental Emergency?